 What you should check when hiring a digital marketing freelancer

-Beyond a great reputation, it is critical that you conduct some sort of vetting for yourself to check the credibility and the match to your needs.
+Beyond a great reputation, it is critical that you conduct some sort of vetting for yourself to check the freelancer’s credibility and how well they match your needs.
 Here is a short checklist of things to check:

-- Ratings - as mentioned Marketplaces for hiring freelancers work with a built-in rating system, based on past client’s reviews.
+Marketplaces like Upwork for hiring freelancers work with a built-in rating system, based on past client reviews.
 These are mostly reliable but not the only thing you should depend on (also you might be missing out on a newcomer to the Marketplace who has yet to gain ratings).

-- Customer testimonials - these are also included as part of a freelancer’s profile on various Marketplaces or appear most likely on their website.
-It can help to find relatable success stories of businesses like you own that can indicate a good match.
+These are also included as part of a freelancer’s profile on various marketplaces or appear most likely on their website.
+It can help to find relatable success stories of businesses like your own that can indicate a good match.

-- LinkedIn profile - their professional profile can be a helpful indicator of past relevant work experience, education or certifications that might be required for them to be able to provide digital marketing services you need.
+Their professional profile can be a helpful indicator of past relevant work experience, education, or certifications that might be required for them to be able to provide the digital marketing services you need.

-- Past experience - either asking them directly or by cyber snooping (LinkedIn, Google, Social Media) find out if they have relevant experience not only in your specific industry but also with managing similar marketing budgets and marketing channels.
+Here’s how you get this info.
+You can either ask them directly or search for them online (LinkedIn, Google, Facebook, Twitter) to find out if they have relevant experience not only in your specific industry but also with managing similar marketing budgets and marketing channels.

-- Expected results - Find out how they intend to monitor their performance, and make sure it is aligned with your KPI’s.
+Find out how they intend to monitor their performance, and make sure it is aligned with your KPI’s.
+You could have leading indicators (like how many google ads you want to launch) and lagging indicators (like your churn rate or sales over a period of time).
 Agree upon expected results timelines, and what they might require from you to keep up their end of the deal.

-Holding on to a good digital marketing freelancer
+How to keep working with a good digital marketing freelancer